 Too many teachers are leaving their field or transferring out of inner city schools to suburban or private schools.
 The danger and difficulty of working with violent and unstable children is real and growing.

 Our schools are showing the results with high rates of failure and dropouts.
 Our communities are showing the results of high crime rates and the world’s highest rates of incarceration.
+Today, California’s Surgeon General Nadine Burke Harris has proclaimed Adverse Childhood Experiences a Public Health Epidemic and Public Schools Crisis in her state.
+Every state has the problem – Not just California.

 Without support at the community level for programs and policies that support America’s institutions, continued exodus from these most important fields and resulting failure of the children they serve must be expected.